mirmlodro/mirlodro/README.md

 ### Hello!
 I'm Mir Lodro 👋

 I am a Senior Research Associate in RF Cyber Security at the University of Bristol.
 Currently, I am working on the EPSRC-funded project Secure Wireless Agile Networks (SWAN), where I am developing a testbed for collaborative spectrum sensing for dynamic spectrum sharing.
 I enjoy working with software-defined radios using the GNU radio signal processing toolkit, MATLAB and UHD.
-I have supervised/assisted BEng/MEng/MSc/PhD and a Postdoc student project at the University of Bristol, University of Nottingham and Sukkur IBA University.
 My academic background includes:
 - 🎓 **PhD in Electrical and Electronic Engineering** from the University of Nottingham (2021)
 - 🎓 **MRes in Electrical and Electronic Engineering** from the University of Nottingham (2015)